Rights of Heirs & Beneficiaries in Probate

 there are some who believe that death allows them to take property that

 rightly belongs to the estate and part of the distribution under a will.

 You may also object when an accounting shows suspicious transactions by

 the executor or if a creditor is making a false claim.

 Heirs and beneficiaries have legal standing to bring an action in a court

 regarding the estate.
 This is true when they are named in the will or

 have a claim based on a family relationship even when not named in the will.

 Other parties may have standing as determined by the court.

-an executor misappropriates funds, hides assets, disburses property inappropriately,
+funds, hides assets, disburse property inappropriately, or steals assets

 You will have to consult with your